/ About Us / Frequently Asked Questions about Ecole Chocolat

-We hope that the following information will help you understand our programs and gain reasonable expectations of what is possible based on the knowledge and techniques you acquire with us.
+We hope these answers will help you understand our programs and gain expectations of what is possible based on the knowledge and techniques you acquire with us.

 How much can I learn about chocolate making online?

 Many years of experience in online education has taught us that you can learn a lot!
-Adult learners taking online programs find that the ability to schedule their studies into a busy lifestyle – instead of trying to fit their life around a classroom session – provides them with more opportunity to actually "study" and learn.
+Adult learners taking online programs find that the ability to schedule their studies into a busy lifestyle – instead of trying to fit their life around a classroom session – provides them with more opportunity to actually "study", practice and learn.
 Our online chocolate-making curriculum is available 24 hours a day, seven days a week, and at no specific time do you have to be sitting in front of your computer.
+We can't do live sessions as our students come from all different timezones around the world

 A one- or two-hour session is perfect to enhance retention of the material and techniques.
 We understand that if you enroll in a program, you have committed your hard-earned time and money to this chocolate making program.
 So we want to give you the opportunity to get the most out of the curriculum and succeed in your career goals.

-Our Learning Centre is robust and delivers the lectures, technique instructions and case studies in an easy-to-use format.
+Our Learning Centre is robust and delivers the lessons, technique instructions, tutorial videos and case studies in an easy-to-use format.
 In addition, it also features activities such as forums, chats, glossaries, polls and questionnaires, all of which enhance your learning experience and encourage communication among all participants.

 And we do mean robust!
 Our program curriculum contains anywhere from 75 - 122 learning activities to make sure you develop the expertise you need.